bharat-patodi/positioning-content/Ex3-explanation2.md

 Here, the `box-3` is having the highest `z-index` value, therefore, it will be on top and `box-1` is having the lowest `z-index`value so it will be at the bottom.

 Usually you won't need `position` property to build layout.
 The layouts are made using other position properties like, `float, inline-block, flex or Grid`.
 But in certain cases when you need to uniquely position an element on a page, then only `position` property comes into play.

+## BLOCK-writeTextAnswer

+1. What are the different ways to uniquely position elements in a page?

+2. We have a static element, can we position that element with box offset properties?

+3. What are different offset properties and why do we use?

+4. Suppose we have a span element and we made its position fixed.
+Can we fix its width and height?

+5. What is z-index property in CSS?
+And how does it work?

+6. To which element we can apply z-index property?